 What is flurazepam?

 Flurazepam is a medication that has been used to treat insomnia (having a hard time falling asleep or staying asleep).
 Flurazepam is in a class of medications called benzodiazepines.
-MotherToBaby has a general fact sheet on benzodiazepines at: https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.
-Flurazepam is sold under the brand name Dalmane®.
+MotherToBaby has a general fact sheet on benzodiazepines at: https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/.
+Flurazepam has been sold under the brand name Dalmane®.

 I take flurazepam.
 Can it make it harder for me to get pregnant?